Mathematics B.A.

 Note: All mathematics majors — including double majors — must have an advisor from the Department of Mathematics and Statistics.

-Note: At least 12 approved mathematics credits at the F300 level or above must be taken while in residence on the Troth Yeddha’ (Fairbanks) campus.
+Note: At least 12 approved mathematics credits at the F300 level or above must be taken while in residence on the Troth Yeddha’ Campus in Fairbanks.

 Concentrations